 Memory can be provisioned at commodity prices on low-end server motherboards.

-Extra RAM is consumed either by your Hadoop applications (typically when you run more processes in parallel) or by the infrastructure used for caching disk data to improve performance.
+Extra RAM will be consumed either by your Hadoop applications (typically when more processes are run in parallel) or by the intrastructure used for caching disk data to improve performance.